clouddiish/library/README.md

 ### run

-- run the script with the below command
+- run the script with the below command.
+Note: if needed replace `library.py` with the name of the script

 ```
 python library.py
 ```
-  Note: if needed replace `library.py` with the name of the script

 ### output